• Skip to primary navigation

 Report your workplace injury to avoid trouble in the future

 It is common for people who have had an injury at work to downplay the extent of their injury.
-They might be embarrassed about it or think that reporting an injury would have a negative impact on their employment.
+Often, they are embarrassed about it.
+Or think that reporting an injury would have a negative impact on their employment.
 Or, they simply do not want to go through the hassle of filing paperwork and reporting their injury.

 This might seem like the easy way out at that point in time.
-But, such a delay may have negative consequences if the injury gets worse down the road and was not reported in the first instance.
+But, this delay may have negative consequences — especially if the injury got worse down the road and was not reported in the first instance.
 You will have a hard time explaining, connecting, and proving that the medical issues you face now are a result of an unreported injury that occurred months back.

 Connecting the dots and linking current medical conditions to a previous injury is key to successfully obtaining workers’ compensation.
-However, delay or failure to report a workplace injury will leave an impression that you are simply making up a story to get benefits and there is a high probability that such a claim will be rejected.
+However, delay or failure to report a workplace injury will leave an impression that you are simply making up a story to get benefits.
+If this is the case, your claim is more likely to get denied.

 Therefore, it is essential that no matter how minor the injury may appear in the first place, you report it to your employer and then to the WCB of Nova Scotia.